kurianvijay/bookmark-manager/README.md

 So that <Motivation>,
 I'd like <Task>

+User story-1
 As a User,
 So that I can select Bookmarks,
 I'd like to view a list of my Bookmarks.

 Object | Message ===> This is a Domain Model
 Bookmarks | view list

+User Story-2
+As a User,
+So that I can collect my Bookmarks for retrevial,
+I'd like to add new Bookmarks to BookMarkManager.

+Object | Message ===>
+Bookmarks | create new bookmarks
+Bookmarks | Add new bookmarks

 file:///Users/vijaykurian/Desktop/Screenshot%202019-05-20%20at%2013.58.38.png